pybamm-team/pybamm-cookie/README.md

 This template is not on PyPI yet, so it cannot be installed through `pip` until the first release.
 Meanwhile, it can be used by cloning this repository and using `copier` to generate a project with this template.

-Install `copier` and `jinja2_time` extension using pip.
+Install `copier` and `jinja2_time` extension using `pip`.
 ```bash
 pip install copier jinja2-time
 ```
 Generate a project from the `pybamm-cookiecutter` template.
-**Note:** This requires an internet connect, you could manually clone the git repository and run the copy command, or just execute the copy command with the URL to the git repository.
+**Note:** This requires an internet connection.
+You could manually clone the git repository and run the copy command, or just execute the copy command with the URL to the git repository.

 ```bash
 copier copy https://github.com/pybamm-team/pybamm-cookiecutter.git name_of_your_project/ --trust
 ```